Ersanio/snes-assembly-book/docs/the-basics/registers.md

 The direct page register is a 16-bit register, used for the direct page addressing mode (explained later in this tutorial).
 When you access a memory address by its direct page notation, the value in the direct page is added to that address.
 You can generally ignore this register if you're just beginning with assembly.

 ## Stack Pointer
-The stack pointer register is a 16-bit that holds the pointer to the stack in the RAM (explained later in this tutoorial), relative to memory address $000000.
+The stack pointer register is a 16-bit that holds the pointer to the stack in the RAM (explained later in this tutorial), relative to memory address $000000.
 The register dynamically changes, as you push and pull values to the stack (explained later in the tutorial).

 ## Processor Status
 The processor status register holds the current processor flags in 8-bit format.
 There are 8 processor flags, and they all occupy one bit.
 Changing this register would alter the SNES behaviour greatly.
 Processor flags are explained later in this tutorial.